-If you are using a cable with a threaded end, thread in the cable so there are no threads exposed, and skip step C.
+If you are using a cable with a threaded end, remove the supplied cable guide from the cap, thread in the cable so there are no threads exposed, and skip step C.

-- C. Slide the cable through the top of the brass cable guide in the cap. - D. Slide the cable through the throttle return spring, taking care not to kink or bend it while compressing it down around the nose of the cap and then slide the cable end through the cable retainer.
+C. Slide the cable through the top of the brass cable guide in the cap.

+D. Slide the cable through the throttle return spring, taking care not to kink or bend it while compressing it down toward the cap.
+Install the cable retainer into the bottom of the spring with the cable passing through the notch.

-E. Hold the spring and cable retainer disk back and insert the cable end through the large hole in the bottom of the slide's nose.
+E. Hold the spring and cable retainer back and insert the cable end through the large hole in the bottom of the slide's nose.

-F. Once the cable end is through the large hole in the bottom of the slide's nose, push it over into the smaller retaining hole and carefully let the throttle return spring and cable retainer relax
+E. Once the cable end is through the large hole in the bottom of the slide's nose, push it over into the smaller retaining hole and carefully let the throttle return spring and cable retainer relax